-- Practising effective hygiene helps to minimise the risk of cross infection within our Service. - Signs and posters remind employees and visitors of the risks of infectious diseases, including COVID-19 and the measures necessary to stop the spread. - Educators model good hygiene practices and remind children to cough or sneeze into their elbow or use a disposable tissue and wash their hands with soap and water for at least 20 seconds after touching their mouth, eyes or nose. - Handwashing techniques are practised by all educators and children routinely using soap and water before and after eating and when using the toilet and drying hands thoroughly with paper towel.
-(See Handwashing Policy). - After wiping a child's nose with a tissue, educators will dispose the tissue in a plastic-lined bin and wash their hands thoroughly with soap and water and dry using paper towel. - All surfaces including bedding (pillows, mat, cushion) used by a child who is unwell, will be cleaned with soap and water and then disinfected. - Cleaning contractors hygienically clean the service to ensure risk of contamination is removed as per Environmental Cleaning and Disinfection Principles for COVID-19 - Parents, families and visitors are requested to wash their hands upon arrival and departure at the Service or use an alcohol-based hand sanitizer.
-(Note: alcohol-based sanitizers must be kept out of reach of children and used only with adult supervision.) - Parents will be notified of any outbreak of an infectious illness (eg: Gastroenteritis) within the Service via our notice board, online app or email to assist in reducing the spread of the illness. - The Public Health Unit (PHU) will notify the Approved Provider of the service in the event of a positive COVID-19 diagnosis of a child, employee, parent or visitor and conduct contact tracing.
-Any decision to close the Service and other directions will be provided by the PHU and regulatory body.
-The Approved Provider will notify the Regulatory Authority within 24 hours of any closure due to COVID-19 via the NQA IT System. - Exclusion periods for illness and infectious diseases are provided to parents and families and included in our Parent/Family Handbook and Control of Infectious Disease Policy.
+- Practising effective hygiene helps to minimise the risk of cross infection within our Service. - Signs and posters remind employees and visitors of the risks of infectious diseases, including COVID-19 and the measures necessary to stop the spread. - Educators model good hygiene practices and remind children to cough or sneeze into their elbow or use a disposable tissue and wash their hands with soap and water for at least 20 seconds after touching their mouth, eyes or nose. - Handwashing techniques are practised by all educators and children routinely using soap and water before and after eating and when using the toilet and drying hands thoroughly with paper towel. - After wiping a child's nose with a tissue, educators will dispose the tissue in a plastic-lined bin and wash their hands thoroughly with soap and water and dry using paper towel. - All surfaces including bedding (pillows, mat, cushion) used by a child who is unwell, will be cleaned with soap and water and then disinfected. - Parents, families and visitors are requested to wash their hands upon arrival and departure at the Service or use an alcohol-based hand sanitizer.
+(Note: alcohol-based sanitizers must be kept out of reach of children and used only with adult supervision.) - Parents will be notified of any outbreak of an infectious illness (eg: Gastroenteritis) within the Service via our notice board, online app or email to assist in reducing the spread of the illness.